amedhat979/Flexible_Robot_Joint_Modeling/README.md

 ### 3. TaskSolution.slx:
 This is the Simulink file containing the model.
 The system parameters are defines as variables so that it can be simulated using the SimulateModel.m file only.

+## How to Run the Program?
+ 1. Open the folder with the model of choice: model with no control, model with PD Controller, or model with State Feedback & LQR.
+ 2. Launch the corresponding Simulink model and the MATLAB script SimulateModel.m
+ 3. Adjust the model parameters in SimulateModel.m and run the script to view the results.
+ 4. The results are automoatically printed: response plots for x1 & x2 and statistics of response in MATLAB terminal.